LiymLab/cfDNAanalyzer/README.md

 ```

 ### Feature Processing and Selection
-Output files under `Feature_Processing_and_Selection/Feature_Processing` and `Feature_Processing_and_Selection/Feature_Selection` directory consists of rows representing different samples.
+Output files under `Feature_Processing_and_Selection/Feature_Processing` and `Feature_Processing_and_Selection/Feature_Selection` directory consist of rows representing different samples.
 The `sample` column holds the sample's file name, followed by a `label` column that indicates the sample's classification.

 #### Feature Processing